bespoken/virtual-device-sdk/README.md

 ```

 # What's Next
+* Support for cards
+* Keep the session open longer for deep skill interactions
-More bots.
+* More bots.
 Lots of 'em.